 in this sense, the two materials less suitable for use in commercial kitchen surfaces are wood and marble or granite.

 If you want to know more about the different kitchen countertops, you can read this more detailed topic I wrote.

 These materials are of great beauty and are quite common in residential kitchens, but for example wood, is a material that requires continuous maintenance is highly porous and does not resist high temperatures.

-Marble and granite are also materials of high porosity, in addition to its dark color does not favor hygiene, marble is susceptible to staining with various substances.
+Marble and granite are also materials of high porosity, in addition to their dark color do not favor hygiene, marble is susceptible to staining with various substances.